justanotherfoundry/freemix-glyphsapp/README.md

 Prints the interpolation coefficients for each master in all instances.

+### Jump to Alternate

+- In the edit view, use this script to “jump” back and forth (or to circle) between alternate glyphs such as one, one.lf and one.tosf.

 ### Remove Backup Layers

 Removes all backup layers (i.e. those created using the "Copy" button) from the selected glyphs.